MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsSlaDelegates.md

 # Remove-CsSlaDelegates

 ## SYNOPSIS
-Use the 'Remove-CsSlaDelegates' cmdlet to remove a delegate to a shared number in Shared Line Appearance (SLA).
+Use the 'Remove-CsSlaDelegates' cmdlet to remove a delegate from a shared number in Shared Line Appearance (SLA).
 A shared number in SLA is an Enterprise Voice user that is capable of receiving multiple calls at a time and forwarding them to its delegates, who answer the call.
 This cmdlet was introduced in Skype for Business Server 2015, November 2015 Cumulative Update.

 ## SYNTAX